lhqezio/Course_Manger_Flask/README.md

 # Course Manager App Readme
 ## This is a Course Manager App that allows users to manage their courses and its dependencies
+### Goal
+Demonstrate the abilty program in Python, as well as the ability to effectively use Flask and its tools such as WTForm and Flask-login
 ### Features
 1. User registration and login and avatar
 2. Course creation, editing, and deletion